meoswift/Flixster/README.md

 The following **additional** features are implemented:

 * [x] Include other details of movie including poster, vote count, release date, original title, and popularity.
-* [x] Include video trailer in the same activity as movie details for better UI
+* [x] Include video trailer in the same activity as movie details for better user experience

 ## Video Walkthrough